modxorg/Docs/en/case-studies-and-tutorials/developing-an-extra-in-modx-revolution/developing-an-extra-in-modx-revolution,-part-ii.md

  There's a few reasons for this.
 One is that the connectors are locked down and don't allow anyone without a MODX manager session to access them.
 Secondly, all requests to connectors **must** pass a unique-to-your-site authorization key that prevents CRSF attacks.
 It can either be passed in the HTTP headers as 'modAuth', or in a REQUEST var as HTTP\_MODAUTH.
 The value will be $modx->siteId, which is set on a new install, and loaded when MODX is loaded.

-<div class="warning"> Don't ever paste or share with anyone your $modx->siteId or HTTP\_MODAUTH key.
-It keeps your site secure. </div> The great thing, though, is you won't have to worry about this.
+ Don't ever paste or share with anyone your $modx->siteId or HTTP\_MODAUTH key.
+It keeps your site secure.

+ The great thing, though, is you won't have to worry about this.
 MODX already handles this in MODExt - all HTTP requests made by ExtJS in MODX pass this variable in via their HTTP headers.

  The second reason loading the connector file directly won't work is that we didn't specify a routing path - remember baseParams in the grid?
 Remember how we set the 'action' param in it to 'mgr/doodle/getList'?
 That's our routing path.
 That tells the connector to load the file at: